bryan-atanacio/bryan-atanacio-CNU/_posts/2021-02-12-review-blog-one.md

 ## Design Methods

-The project site design was built using coding languages of HTML, CSS, Javascript and text-based GeoJSON , and the library Leaflet.js.
+The project site design was built using coding languages of HTML, CSS, Javascript and text-based GeoJSON, and the library Leaflet.js.
 The usage of these tools optimizes the reader's experience on laptops, desktop computer devices, and mobile devices such as cellphones and tablets.
-The site allows for the reader to view and analyze three major communities in a digital format that help them feel like they are in the 1860s-70s.
+The site allows for the reader to view and analyze three major communities in a digital format that help them feel like they are in the 1860s-70s era.

 ## Importance

 The project does an excellent job of utilizing historical documentation and technology to better analyze the recorded census of the time period.
 The project’s director is proficient in the field of geography and historical record-keeping, two areas of expertise that make up core of the project’s findings.
 The information presented within these maps shows the level of research about the topic by presenting accurate historical data that traces back several decades within an interactive map.
-The directors do offer contact and social media information in which you can get into contact with them about further research and questions on the project.
+The directors offer contact information in which you can get into contact with them about further research and questions on the project.

 ## Credentials